William Keohane

-William Keohane is an Irish poet, non-fiction writer and transgender activist.
+William Keohane is an Irish writer.
 His essays have been published in the Irish literary magazine The Stinging Fly, and men's magazine, British GQ.

 Biography

-Keohane graduated with an MA in Creative Writing from University of Limerick, he also holds an undergraduate degree in psychology and sociology from the same university.
+Keohane graduated with an MA in creative writing from University of Limerick, and also holds an undergraduate degree in psychology and sociology from the same university.
 He was New Irish Writing's poetry winner in March 2022.
 In 2021, he was shortlisted for the Patrick Kavanagh Poetry Award and received a Literature Bursary Award from the Arts Council.
 He was selected for the Poetry Ireland Introductions series.

 In 2023, he was announced as guest editor of Trumpet, an annual literary pamphlet.
 As of 2022, Keohane is the current writer-in-residence at Ormston House, Limerick.
 He has held residencies in Tin House, Portland, Oregon, Cill Rialaig, County Kerry, and SÍM in Reykjavík, Iceland.